The Faber Companion To 20th Century Popular Music

 Publication Date: 2001

-Phil Hardy'sFaber Companion combines the careers of the Seekers and the New Seekers into one entry.
+Phil Hardy'sFaber Companion combines the careers of The Seekers and the New Seekers into one entry.
 Lyn Paul's birthplace is mistakenly listed as Melbourne.

 This book lists the UK's top 5,000 singles from the first chart of November 1952 through to 2002.
 The hits are ranked not by sales, but by a points system that awards its marks on a sliding scale: 40 points for a number 1 hit, 39 points for a number 2 and just one point for a number 40.
 Points are also awarded to reflect the number of weeks a single spent in the chart.
 According to this system the New Seekers' biggest hits would be ranked as follows (page 120):

-An encyclopedia of Scottish musicians and singers which contains an entry for Eve Graham and includes references to Eve's association with Lyn Paul in the Nocturnes and the New Seekers.
+An encyclopedia of Scottish musicians and singers which contains an entry for Eve Graham and includes references to Eve's association with Lyn Paul in The Nocturnes and the New Seekers.

 Guinness